 OVERVIEW OF TREE WATER DELIVERY TECHNIQUES

 The decision to provide supplementary watering either on a temporary or permanent basis is a significant one.
-In many circumstances it is made in response to evidence that the tree is seriously stressed.
-The following outline some of the challenges that may be preset when considering the watering of street trees, which tend to represent the more difficult cases.
+In many circumstances, it is made in response to evidence that the tree is seriously stressed.
+The following outline some of the challenges that may be present when considering the watering of street trees, which tend to represent the more difficult cases.

 - Tree roots contained within median and street structures – limited water storage volume and limited catchment opportunity

-- Tree root distribution highly variable in density and position (including depth)
+- Tree root distribution is highly variable in density and position (including depth)

-- Access to root systems often limited by impermeable or very low permeability surfaces
+- Access to root systems is often limited by impermeable or very low permeability surfaces

 - Tree roots often in competition with turf roots for irrigation water